 New York, NY 10002

-Fair Housing Council (Bergen County)
+Fair Housing Council of Northern New Jersey

 The Fair Housing Council offers assistance to people who are looking for housing and refers clients to agencies that may be able to help them if they have special needs.